 When you're looking for an apartment in NYC, where rents in Manhattan and Brooklyn have been going up all year, it's tempting to imagine those monthly payments being put to better use, like for a down payment.
 Rent-to-own scenarios have been pretty much unheard of in NYC, but that is changing with the launch of a new program that credits rental payments toward a purchase at One Manhattan Square, the 80-story glass skyscraper on the Lower East Side.

 The move by Extell, one of NYC's leading developers, was likely a result of NYC's oversupply of new luxury condos, where a glut has stalled the market.
 In a previous attempt to kickstart sales, Extell offered to pay several years of common charges.
-The rent-to-own program is another “creative marketing scheme to sell the apartments,” says Jerome Stelov, a real estate attorney with Frankfurt Kurnit Klein & Selz, who is not associated with the Extell program.
+The rent-to-own program is another “creative marketing scheme to sell the apartments,” says Jerome Strelov, a real estate attorney with Frankfurt Kurnit Klein & Selz, who is not associated with the Extell program.

 Extell's rent-to-own offering allows you to credit a year of rental payments towards a condo purchase if you buy within 12 months.
 This kind of arrangement isn't common in New York City, predominantly a city of renters where the median sales price for a Manhattan apartment hovers around $1 million.

-Jeffery Reich, a real estate attorney with Schwatz, Sladkus, Reich, Greenberg, Atlas, says it is more often something seen at the lower end of the market.
+Jeffery Reich, a real estate attorney with Schwartz, Sladkus, Reich, Greenberg, Atlas, says it is more often something seen at the lower end of the market.
 "If you don't have the down payment it is a great mechanism to create equity towards that deposit," he says.

 Is there a premium in the rent?

-If the rent you are being offered is competitive for the neighborhood, then Stelov says renting with the option to buy will not hurt your wallet and gives you time in the building to see if you like living there.
+If the rent you are being offered is competitive for the neighborhood, then Strelov says renting with the option to buy will not hurt your wallet and gives you time in the building to see if you like living there.
 Reich says he sees "no downsides" for a buyer.
 "It's like test driving a car for a year.
 You get to test out the neighborhood, the building, the amenities."

-Stelov is more cautious, saying "if you are paying a little higher for the privilege of having the option, it may not be worth it currently with prices going sideways, if not going south."
+Strelov is more cautious, saying "if you are paying a little higher for the privilege of having the option, it may not be worth it currently with prices going sideways, if not going south."

 You'll need multiple contracts